 Introduction

-Likelihood ratios can assist in clinical diagnosis but, but few empirically-estimated likelihood ratios exist because they require resource-intensive studies to establish.
-Advancements in artificial intelligence and large language models present the possibility of estimated LRs that circumvent the aforementioned barriers of establishing likelihood ratios.
+Likelihood ratios (LRs) can assist in clinical diagnosis, but few empirically-estimated LRs exist because these studies are resource-intensiveand fraught with variability.
+Advancements in artificial intelligence and large language models (LLM) present the possibility of estimating LRs that circumvent the aforementioned barriers

 Methods

-We evaluated the accuracy of large language model-estimated likelihood ratios against empirically derived values curated at theNNT.com.
-Three OpenAI models (GPT-4o, o3, GPT-5) were prompted with a few-shot design to return numerical likelihood ratio estimates.
-Agreement with reported likelihood ratios was assessed using Bland-Altman analysis for mean bias and multiplicative limits of agreement.
+We evaluated the accuracy of LLM-estimated LRs against empirically derived values curated at theNNT.com.
+Three OpenAI models (GPT-4o, o3, GPT-5) were prompted with a few-shot design to return numerical LR estimates.
+Agreement with reported LRs was assessed using Bland-Altman analysis for mean bias and multiplicative limits of agreement.

 Results

-We compiled 700 literature-reported likelihood ratios for 30 conditions.
+We compiled 700 literature-reported LRs for 30 conditions.
 Most were for signs or symptoms (59%), historical elements (19%), or test results (16%).
-Likelihood ratios clustered near 1 (geometric mean 1.21, interquartile range 0.7 to 2.2).
+LRs clustered near 1 (geometric mean 1.21, interquartile range 0.7 to 2.2).
 All models showed negligible mean bias.
 GPT-5 showed closest agreement with 95% limits of agreement spanning 0.26x to 3.7x of reported values (vs. 0.23x to 4.28x for o3 and 0.23x to 4.53x for GPT-4o; P < .0001 for each comparison).

 Conclusions

-Our findings demonstrate that large language models (LLMs) can estimate likelihood ratios for clinical diagnosis with reasonable accuracy, and that newer and more advanced models produce estimates more closely aligned with empirically reported literature standards.
-These results indicate significant potential for integrating generative AI into clinical diagnostic workflows, particularly in situations where empirical data is limited, outdated, or entirely unavailable.
-Further exploration is warranted concerning the integration of LLM-generated likelihood ratios with real-time clinical literature retrieval systems, assessing their direct impact on diagnostic accuracy, clinician cognitive load, and ultimately, patient outcomes.
+Our findings demonstrate that LLMs can estimate LRs for clinical diagnosis with reasonable accuracy, and that newer and more advanced models produce estimates more closely aligned with empirically reported literature standards.
+These results indicate significant potential for integrating generative AI into clinical diagnostic and educational workflows, particularly in situations where empirical data is limited, outdated, or unavailable.
+Further exploration is warranted concerning the integration of LLM-generated LRs with real-time clinical database retrieval systems, assessing their direct impact on diagnostic accuracy, the cognitive apprenticeship, and ultimately, patient outcomes.

 Introduction: